seltzer1717/just-maven-clojure-archetype/README.md

   - Runs tests
   - installs (installs library jar in your local .m2 repository)
   - Can also run 'quietly' `mvn -q clean install`
+  - The goal here is to make using Clojure almost completely transparent.
+    - You code in Clojure and everything else, including Maven, is exactly like Java.
+- All other Maven commands apply.
 ## Too Many Key Strokes
 - Create shell scripts
 - `clj.bat` starts a Clojure REPL